Shivelle/XSS-Security-Demo/README.md

 # README

-This little demo project showcases some XSS vulnerabilities in a simple rails projects.
+This little demo project showcases some XSS vulnerabilities in a simple rails project.
 To get started, set up the database and run `rails db:seed` to get the showcased examples.